 The comic illustration shows G3BP (G) tethering the TSC complex to a lysosome, thereby preventing the MTOR (aka Thor) signaling protein from becoming active. © Christoph Luchs

-The Lab for Metabolic Signaling studies the control of metabolic homeostasis by kinase networks centred on the mammalian target of rapamycin (mTOR).
-We adopt cell biology, biochemistry, proteomics, and systems approaches.
+The Lab for Metabolic Signaling studies the control of metabolic homeostasis through kinase signaling networks converging on the metabolic master regulator mTOR (mammalian / mechanistic target of rapamycin) in health and disease.

-mTOR is a central controller of metabolism and ageing. mTOR is dysregulated in most cancers as well as in metabolic and neurodegenerative and congenital disorders, and is therefore of major biomedical interest as a drug target and biomarker.
-The kinase mTOR is at the center of a large signaling network and exists in two structurally and functionally distinct multiprotein complexes, named mTOR complex 1 (mTORC1) and mTORC2. mTORC1, in response to growth factors (insulin), nutrients (amino acids), energy (ATP), and stress (e.g., reactive oxygen species) controls growth related processes such as translation, ribosome biogenesis, and autophagy. mTORC2 is a central metabolic regulator as well which is involved in lipid and glucose homeostasis.
+mTOR is a central controller of metabolism and ageing. mTOR is dysregulated in most cancers as well as in metabolic, neurodegenerative and congenital disorders, and is therefore of major biomedical interest as a drug target and biomarker.
+The protein kinase mTOR is at the center of a complex signaling and metabolic network, and exists in two structurally and functionally distinct multiprotein complexes, mTOR complex 1 (mTORC1) and mTORC2.
+In response to growth factors, nutrients, energy and stress, mTORC1 enhances anabolic processes such as translation, and represses catabolic processes such as autophagy. mTORC2 is a central metabolic regulator as well which is for instance involved in lipid and glucose homeostasis.